 - Culture group wars and spreading populations slowly intermingled DNA for a time.

 - Ancient genetic cultures co-existed adjacent to each other with little intermingling.

 - Genetics is advancing rapidly and will have more answers.

 - DNA data cannot yet determine if the Dutch should have their own DNA classification.
 If you ask me, I think they might.

 Finally, what’s up with Neanderthal bashing?
 They were around a million years before salads ran them off!
 Please, don’t forget to comment with your own conclusions!

 Feature Image: Pixabay/Pexels

-Editor’s Note: This article was originally published in February 2018, but was updated for your reading pleasure in September 2020.
+Editor’s Note: This article was originally published in February 2018, and was fully updated for your reading pleasure in January 2021.